1hs0ym1nas/1hs0ym1nas/README.md

 - 🤝 Actively seeking opportunities to work as a **software engineer intern**

-- 🎨 Dual background in CS and Accountancy
+- 🎨 Dual background in CS and Accountancy/Business Management

 - 📧 How to reach me: **minghuicareer@gmail.com**